Angels & Demons (film): Plot

-After consulting a map of Rome, Langdon identifies the final altar as Piazza Navona's Four Rivers sculpture.
-Escorted by two Vatican police officers, they find the assassin attempting to drown Cardinal Baggia, who is branded with the ambigram "Water", in the Fontana dei Quattro Fiumi.
-The officers are killed by the assassin, but Langdon manages to rescue Baggia with the timely help of bystanders.
-Baggia tells Langdon he was held with the preferiti in Castel Sant'Angelo.
+Langdon identifies the final altar as Piazza Navona's Four Rivers sculpture.
+Escorted by two other officers, they find the assassin attempting to drown Cardinal Baggia, who is branded with "Water".
+He kills the officers, but Langdon, aided by bystanders, rescues Baggia.
+He reveals he and the other preferiti were held in Castel Sant'Angelo.

-Richter confiscates Dr. Silvano's journals, thus convincing Vetra that he is a conspirator.
-Langdon, Vetra, and the police storm Castel Sant'Angelo.
-Langdon and Vetra find the assassin's lair, discovering the four brands used on the cardinals, and deduce that the missing fifth is meant for McKenna.
-Before escaping, the assassin claims he was hired by "men of God".
-Guided to a car by his unseen contractor, the assassin is killed when the vehicle is destroyed by a car bomb.
-Langdon and Vetra find a secret passageway leading to the Vatican, warning the Swiss Guard of McKenna's fate.
+As Richter confiscates Dr. Silvano's journals, Vetra is convinced he is a conspirator.
+She and Langdon storm Castel Sant'Angelo, finding the assassin's lair, the four brands, and deduce that a missing fifth one is meant for McKenna.
+The assassin confronts them, but leaves them both unharmed.
+He insists "men of God" hired him and warns them to "be careful".

+The assassin's anonymous contact guides him to a bomb-rigged escape car.
+Langdon and Vetra find a secret passageway to the Vatican, warning the Swiss Guard of McKenna's fate.
 They find Richter hovering over a branded McKenna.
-Richter and Archbishop Simeon, an alleged conspirator, are killed.
+Richter and Archbishop Simeon, another alleged conspirator, are shot and killed by the Swiss Guard.
 Langdon retrieves a key from the dying Richter's hand.

-The antimatter container is found in Saint Peter's tomb, due to detonate in five minutes, the cold temperature preventing its battery from being changed in time (according to Vetra, the device would not have enough residual charge to keep the antimatter in suspension).
-McKenna, a former helicopter pilot, seizes the canister and pilots a helicopter into the sky, parachuting out seconds before the antimatter detonates.
-The explosion unleashes a powerful, blinding shockwave that causes damage and injuries throughout Vatican City but no lives are lost and the Church is saved.
-McKenna is hailed as a hero, with calls for him to be elected pope by acclamation.
+The antimatter container is found in Saint Peter's tomb, due to detonate in five minutes.
+As the cold temperature has prematurely drained the battery keeping the antimatter in suspension, it will not last through midnight.
+So, former helicopter pilot McKenna seizes the canister, piloting a helicopter into the sky, parachuting out seconds before the antimatter detonates.
+The explosion unleashes a powerful, blinding shockwave throughout Vatican City, but no one dies and the Church is saved.
+Hailed as a hero, there are calls for him to be elected pope by acclamation.